 What can I do to boost my milk supply?

 Pumping is no walk in the park.
-It’s a commitment that can test the fervor and patience of some Mamas because sometimes, it can be just as tricky as breastfeeding.
-Now, if you are struggling with your milk supply, many tried-and-tested tips can help you out.
+It’s a commitment that can test the zeal and patience of some Mamas because sometimes, it can be just as tricky as breastfeeding.
+But, if you are struggling with your milk supply, many tried-and-tested tips can help you.

 Below, we’ve rounded up some of the best and most practical (some of these tips this Mama swears by too because it worked for me!) tips to improving milk supply.